Street art in Ponce, Puerto Rico: Murales para Pensar

 Murals not related to the Ponce es Ley event started popping up at different locations of the city.
 The most extensive of these is perhaps on Callejón Trujillo, sometimes also called Callejón Comercio.
 The murals at Callejón Trujillo are known as "Murales para Pensar" (Murals to Make You Think).
-Here, José Balay, Edwin Caquías, Miguel Conesa, Antonio Martorell, Ludwig Medina, Paola Olivieri, Jean Ortiz, Duque, Liu A. Pang Feliciano, Emérita Feliciano Vélez, Jorge Romero, Jorge Antonio Romero, Wilfredo Santiago Rosado, Julio César Torres, Wichie Torres, Patrick Urbain, and other muralists (25 to be exact) created their projects.
-The mural was spearheaded by street art muralist Jesus Ortiz Torres.
-Ortiz Torres named his mural Hechos (Facts).
+Here, José Balay, Edwin Caquías, Miguel Conesa, Antonio Martorell, Ludwig Medina, Paola Olivieri, Jean Ortiz, Duque, Liu A. Pang Feliciano, Emérita Feliciano Vélez, Jorge Romero, Jorge Antonio Romero, Wilfredo Santiago Rosado, Julio César Torres, Wichie Torres, Patrick Urbain, and 25 other muralists created their projects.
+The mural was spearheaded by street art muralist Jesus Ortiz Torres, who named his mural Hechos (Facts).

-Murales para Pensar openly criticizes then Governor Pedro Rosselló, the Junta de Control Fiscal, and U.S. President Donald Trump.
-For example, one of the murals at Murales Para Pensar depicts the December 2017 visit by President Donald Trump during which he made light of the suffering of Puerto Ricans resulting from the weeks' old, September 2017, Hurricane Maria.
-The mural depicts the moment when the president threw packs of paper towel supplies at people in the group, a group that consisted of selected political sympathizers in Guaynabo, a town located at a few minutes' drive from the president's arriving airport.
+Murales para Pensar openly criticizes then-Governor Pedro Rosselló, the Junta de Control Fiscal, and then-U.S. President Donald Trump.
+For example, one of the murals at Murales Para Pensar depicts the December 2017 visit to Puerto Rica by Trump, during which he made light of the suffering of Puerto Ricans from Hurricane Maria in September 2017.
+The mural depicts the moment when the president threw packs of paper towel supplies at people in the group, which consisted of selected political sympathizers in Guaynabo, a town located at a few minutes' drive from the president's arriving airport.
 Murales Para Pensar also reflect the massive migration of Puerto Ricas in recent years, and the thousands killed by the passing of Hurricane Maria but which were not initially accounted for by the Puerto Rico nor the United States governments.
 Unlike Ponce es Ley, Murales para Pensar openly addresses political, social and economic issues.

 The street artists that participated at Murales para Pensar included José Balay, Edwin Caquías, Miguel Conesa, Juan Luis Cornier Torres (Manwe Uno), Luis Ferdinand, Alí García, Tato González, Violeta Guzmán, Dany Lugo, Antonio Martorell, Ludwig Medina, Paola Olivieri, Jean Ortiz, Duque, Liu A. Pang Feliciano, Emérita Feliciano Vélez, Jorge Romero, Jorge Antonio Romero, Wilfredo Santiago Rosado, Julio César Torres, Wichie Torres, Patrick Urbain, Rafael Enrique Vega Feliciano, and Jesús Ortiz Torres.
 Several of these artists had participated in the Ponce es Ley festival the year before, while the majority had not.